chenrq2005/cse6242_team76_project/README.md

 https://github.com/chenrq2005/cse6242_team76_project.git
 ```

 - Some files with size larger than 100 MB are not included in the Git repo, like the processed dataset (dataset_featureviz.csv files) and trained model (15wRF_limit.pickle).
 Please download them from [this Google shared drive](https://drive.google.com/drive/folders/11G-OWjtxEsZ6_sLuW03AQNa4mlvdiTS5).
-After downloading, please **save that .csv file into the app foler /static/data directory and save the two .pickle files to /models/ directory.
-It may need to create the models directory if you do not see it in the clone structure**.
+After downloading, please **save that dataset_featureviz.csv file into the app foler /static/data directory and save the 15wRF_limit.pickle files to /models/ directory. **

 We also recommend reviewing the website on Kaggle <a href="https://www.kaggle.com/sobhanmoosavi/us-accidents/" target="_blank">here</a> that helps understand the various columns/attributes of the data.